Dermot Farrell: Bishop of Ossory

 Farrell was appointed Bishop of Ossory by Pope Francis on 3 January 2018, and consecrated by the Archbishop of Dublin, Diarmuid Martin, on 11 March in St Mary's Cathedral, Kilkenny.

 Farrell became a member of the standing committee of the Irish Catholic Bishops' Conference, and subsequently its Financial Secretary in March 2019.

 Archbishop of Dublin

 Farrell was appointed Archbishop of Dublin by Pope Francis on 29 December 2020, continuing to serve as Apostolic Administrator of Ossory until his installation on 2 February 2021 in St Mary's Pro-Cathedral, Dublin.

 Soon after his archiepiscopal appointment, Farrell told The Irish Times that while he is in favour of opening the diaconate to women, he also claimed not to be against the ordination of women.
 However, he feared that such move could cause a schism in the church, as it had in the Church of England and the Episcopal Church.
 He also called for a more flexible approach towards celibacy, similar to the one adopted by the Eastern Orthodox Churches.

-In 2021 when it came to same-sex blessings, he said that such situations should be dealt with “individually and pastorally”.
+In 2021 when it came to same-sex blessings, he said that such situations should be dealt with “individually and pastorally”, lamenting that such blessings "are very often misconstrued as marriage".

+Following the release of Fiducia Supplicans, Farrell said couples in so-called irregular unions cannot be refused a blessing.
+He stated “prudence and attention to the ecclesial context and to the local culture” could allow for different forms of blessing, but not for “a total or definitive denial”.

+In 2024 Farrell said that until the sexual abuse crisis is fully addressed, there will not be “authentic, enduring renewal and reform” in the Church.
+Speaking at Saint Mary’s Pro-Cathedral he spoke of a “culture of denial” with respect to sexual abuse.